-These tests come in the mail, provide collection units for either a nasal swab or saliva sample, and include pre-paid return packaging for you to mail back to a lab.
+That leaves us, for now, with the mail-in COVID-19 tests.
+These coronavirus tests come in the mail, provide collection units for either a nasal swab or saliva sample, and include pre-paid return packaging for you to mail back to a lab.
 Results typically arrive in 72 hours, according to the companies (although one may take up to five days).
 So far, so good.
-But are they legit?
+But are these kinds of at home COVID-19 tests legit?

-Nevertheless, the expediency of at-home tests makes them an attractive option in areas where getting results can take forever (parts of Maryland, for instance, have reported up to a 15-day delay) or shortages of tests themselves, as were reported last month in Florida and California.
+The expediency of at-home tests makes them an attractive option in areas where getting results can take forever or where there are shortages of tests themselves.
 “The important message here is that the more choices people have for safe, effective testing, the better,” says Dr. Berke.
 “If you are completely capable of doing it at home and there is no doctor or testing site available, then it makes sense.
 If you aren’t comfortable doing it yourself, then see your doctor.
 It all comes down to your situation and capacity of the healthcare system in your area.”

-If you do decide to go with a self-test, a few things to keep in mind: If you’re feeling extremely ill, see your doctor or head to the ER instead.
+If you do decide to go with a COVID-19 self-test, a few things to keep in mind: If you’re feeling extremely ill, see your doctor or head to the ER instead.
 (The at-home test companies themselves will redirect you there if you have serious symptoms.)
 Also, these are not antibody tests, so they won’t tell you if you have immunity to COVID-19.
-And you can’t leave your swab baking in the back of your hot car for day before mailing it back: “If it sits for too long or it’s not at the right temperature, the RNA starts to degrade in the sample and the virus becomes undetectable or more difficult to detect,” says Dr. Berke.
+If you’re using an antigen test and get a positive result, consider following up with a gold standard PCR test.
+Antigen tests can give false positive results, and you don’t want to isolate if you aren’t really sick.
+And you can’t leave your swab baking in the back of your hot car for a day before mailing it back: “If it sits for too long or it’s not at the right temperature, the RNA starts to degrade in the sample and the virus becomes undetectable or more difficult to detect,” says Dr. Berke.

 This saliva test originated in partnership with the world’s largest university-based biorepository at Rutgers University.
 It was the first approved saliva test by the FDA, and eliminated the need for that tricky nostril insertion thing you’ve undoubtedly seen videos of.
 To get the test, you fill out your personal details, then the company sends you a collection kit.
 This is not DIY in the classic sense: Instead, you sign up for a Zoom video appointment with a Vault lab worker, who instructs you on the nitty-gritty of getting your spit into the test tube, which is then mailed back to the provider via pre-paid packaging.
 The company estimates 48–72 hours for results.